Uinta Basin Grants & Special Projects

 The Utah Division of Air Quality offers grants to oil and gas producers in the Uinta Basin to voluntarily reduce emissions to address winter ozone pollution caused by oil and gas operations.
 The Division also uses funds from oil and gas settlements to support special projects that improve air quality in the Uinta Basin.

-$3.3 million to reduce methane emissions by replacing older/faulty thief hatches with improved versions at oil/gas facilities in the Uinta Basin.
+$3.3 million to reduce methane emissions by replacing current thief hatches with new improved versions at oil/gas facilities in the Uinta Basin.

 When will the program start?